gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 That's it! 🎉

-In this tutorial, you've learned to use `gnokey` CLI tool to query a gno.land network.
+In this tutorial, you've learned to use `gnokey` tool to query a gno.land network.